 - High-pressure sales tactics

 Scammers often try to rush you by creating fake urgency or limited-time offers.
-They usually avoid giving written agreements or proper documentation.
+They usually avoid giving written agreements or proper documentation. - Too-good-to-be-true offers

-Unrealistically cheap packages for hotels, casinos, or transport often mean hidden costs or poor service.
+Unrealistically cheap packages for hotels, casinos, or transport often mean hidden costs or poor service. - Cash-only demands

 Be cautious if someone insists on cash payment, especially for expensive services.
-Legitimate businesses usually offer receipts and multiple payment options.
+Legitimate businesses usually offer receipts and multiple payment options. - Unlicensed individuals and services

 You may be approached by unofficial guides or money changers who offer deals better than official sources.
 Some may get aggressive if you decline their services.